 There still remain some potential limitations associated with the AI search engine.
 Firstly, we have to admit that the issue of imbalance between positive and negative samples during the fine-tuning stage exists, primarily due to the scarcity of known positive samples.
+We have also discussed the potential intrinsic error and computational cost associated with this AI search engine~(see {Supplementary Appendix Note C}).
 Utilizing the translational and rotational symmetries of crystals to augment positive sample data may help address this challenge, which will be demonstrated in our future work.
+Secondly, if the materials exhibit distinct magnetic phases at varying temperatures, such as Mn$_5$Si$_3$, whose low-temperature spin pattern is reported to be non-collinear and high-temperature spine pattern as antiferromagnetic ~\cite{reichlova2020macroscopic}, our current model is unable to predict their magnetic properties.
+In such a case, if the material with temperature-driven magnetic transition is used as the positive sample to train the AI model, the prediction might involve possible bias.
+We will improve our classifier model by considering temperature as a conditional input parameter to enhance its capability in screening and predicting materials with temperature-driven properties in the future.
+Thirdly, in the calculations of magnetic ground states, we focus only on collinear magnetic structures and do not consider non-collinear ones.
+This is because most of the materials we calculate do not exhibit geometric frustration.
+Even for a few materials like CoF$_3$, which exhibit triangular geometric frustration, previous studies did not consider non-collinear magnetic structures~\cite{FeF3}.
 Another limitation is that we have not yet found ideal altermagnetic topological insulators and altermagnetic topological semimetals (such as odd-under-time-reversal Dirac, and sixfold semimetals).
 Employing the decoder based on the pre-trained model to generate potential altermagnetic materials holds promise in overcoming this challenge.
 Furthermore, adopting a multimodal pre-training approach offers the potential to further enhance the accuracy of model predictions.
 The current pre-training only considers the single modality of crystal structure information.
 Leveraging information from other modalities~(such as textual descriptions of crystal structures) may enhance the performance of the pre-trained model.
 These methods will be further explored in our future research endeavors.

-Compared to conventional methods, this AI search engine significantly improves the efficiency of altermagnetic materials discovery.
-The success of this engine lies not only in its predictive capabilities but also in its ability to leverage extensive crystal structure data and deep learning techniques, allowing for pre-training without explicit reference to underlying physical laws, to reveal complex correlations and patterns in new materials.
-This effort may present new opportunities in the field of material discovery across different disciplines.